The Hitcher (2007 film): Box office

-The film debuted at number 4 at the US the box office with $7,818,239 made in the opening week.
+The film debuted at number 4 at the US box office with $7,818,239 made in the opening week.
 After three weeks, the film placed number 11 at the box office and subsequently made $16,366,370.
 Five weeks after its nationwide release, The Hitcher had been pulled from most screens and was completely removed from cinemas after nine weeks.
 The Hitcher began its international release on March 1, 2007.
 As of June 30, 2009, the film has had a lifetime gross of $25.4 million.

 Critical reception

 As of June 2020, the film holds a 19% approval rating on the review aggregator Rotten Tomatoes, based on 108 reviews with an average rating of 3.84/10.
-The website's critics consensus reads: "Sean Bean tries giving motive and emotion to The Hitcher, but director Dave Meyers is more interested in cheap shocks, and gratuitous gore and torture".
+The website's critics consensus reads: "Sean Bean tries giving motive and emotion to The Hitcher, but director Dave Meyers is more interested in cheap shocks and gratuitous gore and torture".
 On Metacritic, the film has a rating of 28/100, based on 16 reviews, indicating "generally unfavorable reviews".
-Empire Magazine gave the film two stars and said that the picture was totally inferior to the original.
+Empire gave the film two stars and said that the picture was totally inferior to the original.
 The Guardian said: "Don't even slow down for this one, certainly don't tag along for the ride".
 New York Post called it "the Jessica Simpson of psycho killer flicks – cheerfully in touch with its own brainlessness".